espocrm/documentation/docs/administration/formula.md

 #### FILTER

 A name of a filter pre-defined in the system.
-Usually it is defined in [SelectManager class](../development/select-manager.md).
+Usually, it is defined in [SelectManager class](../development/select-manager.md).
 Developers can define own filters in a custom SelectManager class.

-For non-developers it's possible to apply a [list report](../user-guide/reports.md) as a filter.
+For non-developers, it's possible to apply a [list report](../user-guide/reports.md) as a filter.
 First, you need to create Report Filter (at Administration page).
-Then you can use: `entity\sumRelated('opportunities', 'amountConverted', 'reportFilter5c41a0a396f66725d')`, where '5c41a0a396f66725d' is an ID of Report Filter record, that you can obtain from a URL.
+Then, you can use: `entity\sumRelated('opportunities', 'amountConverted', 'reportFilter5c41a0a396f66725d')`, where '5c41a0a396f66725d' is an ID of Report Filter record, that you can obtain from the URL.

 ## Examples